wbitt/Network-MultiTool/README.md

 # Network-MultiTool
-Multitool container network troubleshooting.
+Multitool for container network troubleshooting. based on CENTOS.

-A cool multitool, based on CENTOS, for troubleshooting container networking.

 ## Downloadable from Docker Hub:
 Use any of the following links: